Jigar177/MySQL-Codebasic-Challange/README.md

-# Atliq Hardware : A financial and sales analysis
+# **Atliq Hardware : A financial and sales analysis**

+#### Challenge
-This repository consists of codebasics resume project challenge #4.
-This challenge is about Providing Insights to Management in Consumer Goods Domain.
+Provide Insights to Management in Consumer Goods Domain

+#### Domain
+Consumer Goods | Function : Excecutive Management

+## Problem statement

-Atliq Hardware (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
+- Atliq Hardware (imaginary company) is one of the leading computer hardware  producers in India and well expanded in other countries too.
-However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
-They want to expand their data analytics team by adding several junior data analysts.
-Tony Sharma, their data analytics director wanted to hire someone who is good at both tech and soft skills.
-Hence, he decided to conduct a SQL challenge which will help him understand both skills.
+- However, the management noticed that they do not get enough insights to make  quick and smart data-informed decisions.

-**Tasks:**
+- Hence, company decided to conduct a SQL challenge which will help them to understand the data.

+## Task :

-* There are 10 ad-hoc requests for which the business needs insights.
+1. Check [Jigar_Adhoc-Mysql_Project.pdf](Jigar_Adhoc-Mysql_Project.pdf) - there are 10 ad hoc requests for which the business needs insights.

-* Task is to write SQL queries to answer these requests.
+2. Need to run a SQL query to answer these requests.

-* Create presentation to show insights to Top-Level Management.
+3. The target audience of this dashboard is top-level management - hence want to create a presentation to show the insights.

 **Three things I learned from this challenge:**

+I've used **MySQL** to query the data base.
+The database file is available in [Atliq_sql_challenge.sql](Atliq_sql_challenge.sql) file.

 * Querying the database for business insights required the use of many important SQL concepts such as CTE, Multiple Joins, Subqueries, Window functions, and so on.